dvajs/dva/README.md

 app.start('#root');
 ```

-You can follow [Getting Started](https://github.com/dvajs/dva-docs/blob/master/zh/%E5%BF%AB%E9%80%9F%E4%B8%8A%E6%89%8B.md) to make a `Count App` step by step.
+You can follow [Getting Started](https://github.com/dvajs/dva-docs/blob/master/v1/en-us/getting-started.md) to make a `Count App` step by step.

 ## Creating an App

-We recommend to use [dva-cli]() for creating boilerplate.
+We recommend to use [dva-cli](https://github.com/dvajs/dva-cli) for boilerplating your app.

 ```bash
 // Install dva-cli